Small Engine Mechanics Technology

 Online Small Engine Mechanics Technology Programs

-In the 2018-2019 academic year, 44 schools offered some type of small engine mechanics and repair technology/technician program.
+In 2020-2021, 41 schools offered a small engine mechanics and repair technology/technician program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|